ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 ### Creating the database
 {: #creating-the-database}

-We use a database that is called `readings` and an account called `acme`.
+Now, you use a database that is called `readings` and an account called `acme`.
 To create a partitioned database, pass `true` as the `partitioned` argument to the database creation request: